 It seems like candy is everywhere all the time anymore – it doesn’t seem to matter the time of year!

-I feel that one of the most difficult things to teach children is moderation when it comes to their sweet consumption.
 An occasional piece of candy is fine – eating it as a habit is most definitely not.

 How rude is that?

-Some days, don’t you just want to throw up your hands and lock your kids away or move to a closed community and live with only likeminded folks to get away from the sugar madness?
+Some days, don’t you just want to throw up your hands and lock your kids away or move to a closed community and live with only like-minded folks to get away from the sugar madness?

-But, that doesn’t work either.
-That is a surefire recipe for rebellion and a child who has no control over their sugar impulses.
 The hard road is to continue to model moderation for them and let them have a bit of candy now and again and talk to them about how overindulging will lead to weight problems and worse in the years ahead.

 As a Mom who has been struggling to teach my kids the dangers of candy without being an ogre about it for many years, I wanted to pass along the story of how each of my children reacted to their school Easter Egg Hunt last week.